Operation Steinbock: Tactics

 At the beginning of 1944 a similar navigation aid, Egon, was available to the Luftwaffe which was similar to Oboe.
-A FuG 25a Erstling a high-powered IFF transponder in the aircraft was activated by pulses transmitted by two Freya radar from stations in France and the Low Countries.
+A FuG 25a Erstling high-powered IFF transponder in the aircraft was activated by pulses transmitted by two Freya radar from stations in France and the Low Countries.
 A coding device identified each aircraft and their progress was plotted by range and bearing information supplied by the first Freya.
 Course corrections and flare release orders were usually passed on by R/T. The second Freya interjected to issue bombing instructions when it predicted the bomber was over the target.

 Once crews had reached the target area they would find it marked.
 The first method of target–marking was the Ablauflinie (final approach) method.
 It was used only when the target was visible.
 The pathfinder would mark the area using incendiary bombs at right angles to the approach and 6 km from the edge of the planned aiming point.
 The crews then made a timed bomb-run when level with this (visual) line.
 The initial waves unloaded incendiaries on the lateral fringes of the target area to supplement the pathfinder flares.
 If the airspace was semi-overcast or when cloud cover was no greater than 6/10ths, seven alternating white and coloured flares would be released along the approach.
 As before, the distance of the start point was to be 6 km from the target area.
 Each pilot was to use a target marker as their aiming point.
 The pilot glided to the approach and released the bombs via stop-watch; the time of delay was decided at the briefing.
 This was known as the Leuchtpfad (path of light) method.

 The short life-span of sky-marker flares meant the initial layout over the target had to be repeated for successive waves, with a different pattern for each wave.
 When the bomber wave fell behind or the flare faded pathfinders were briefed to lay a line of coloured flares along a 90-degree angle to the wind direction, after which target-re-illumination would be made in the same colours.
 If the pattern was incorrectly marked the crew were to release a second flare directly beside it.
 This was not easy to achieve, prolonged the bomber's orbit over the target area, and increased the pressure on crews.